Battle of Artemisium: Background

 Themistocles therefore suggested a second strategy to the allies.
 The route to southern Greece (Boeotia, Attica and the Peloponnesus) would require the army of Xerxes to travel through the very narrow pass of Thermopylae.
-The pass could easily be blocked by the Greek hoplites, despite the overwhelming numbers of Persians.
+The pass could easily be blocked by the Greek hoplites, despite the overwhelming numbers of the Persians.
 Furthermore, to prevent the Persians bypassing Thermopylae by sea, the Athenian and allied navies could block the straits of Artemisium.
 This dual strategy was adopted by the congress.
-However, the Peloponnesian cities made fall-back plans to defend the Isthmus of Corinth should all else fail, whilst the women and children of Athens were evacuated en masse to the Peloponnesian city of Troezen.
+However, the Peloponnesian cities made contingency plans to defend the Isthmus of Corinth should all else fail, whilst the women and children of Athens were evacuated en masse to the Peloponnesian city of Troezen.